What is happening in Ethiopia?

 Where is Ethiopia?

-Ethiopia is a landlocked country in the Horn of Africa.
+Ethiopia is a landlocked country in East Africa.
 It borders Eritrea, Djibouti, Somalia, Kenya, and Sudan.

 It is a hugely diverse country, with ten ethnic regions.